 - If you receive the Personal Independence Allowance (PIP), you should contact the PIP General Information line (opens in new window) on 0345 850 3322.

 You should also contact Birmingham City Council (opens in new window) who may deal with your claims for housing and council tax benefit.
 In most cases they will reassess your benefit entitlement to take account of your new circumstances.
-You can also find out if you are entitled to other benefits from this page (opens in new window).

 To find out if any other benefit you are claiming (e.g. Jobseeker's allowance) is affected by a stay in hospital or if there are any benefits that you may now be entitled to, contact your local Jobcentre Plus (opens in new window).